Logiqx/gps-details/docs/articles/9-garmin/README.md

 | fēnix 7 Pro       | £500-ish | £579.99 |     Y      |  MIP   |      10 ATM      |
 | epix Pro          | £500-ish | £739.99 |     Y      | AMOLED |      10 ATM      |

-All of the prices are for the UK because that is easiest for me to Google.

 ### Forerunner 165

 ![Forerunner-165-product-family-768x282](img/Forerunner-165-product-family-768x282.jpg)

-The Forerunner 165 is the cheapest option worth considering and has an AMOLED display.
+The Forerunner 165 is the cheapest Garmin with an Airoha GNSS chipset and has an AMOLED display.

 It is the only watch in this lineup without multi-band GNSS, making it unsuitable for GPS-Speedsurfing.com and GPS Team Challenge.